Beauchastel-Rouyn Property - Polymetallic

 The most southerly lithologies consist of Proterozoic sediments that Globex has modelled on airborne magnetic data, as being about 150 m to 200 m thick (G. Lambert, personal com., 2000).
 These sediments mask a regional magnetic anomaly that the Company suggested represents a large syenitic intrusive ‑similar to that as seen at Kirkland Lake, and the setting for the Macassa to Tobourn mine complex.
 The Proterozoic sediments are flat lying, and appear to occur within a down dropped graben structure.
 The northern boundary of this structure represents the historical main trace of the Larder-Cadillac Break structure.
 The southern boundary may be a duplex parallel thrust structure and is reminiscent of the structural setting that occurs on the Ontario side of this structure, at Larder Lake.
 There, a duplex thrust zone hosts the Archean Larder Lake Group and a series of gold zones, the most prominent of which was the former Kerr Addison Mine.

-The South Block Proterozoic sediments are fault bound to the north by Archean lithologies that consist of a series of mafic flows and mafic intrusives separated by the Helen Lake rhyolite.
-In 2001, Globex drilled a 1000 metre drill hole in order to test the thickness of the Proterozoic Cobalt overlayer.
-The drill hole intersected only ± 50 metres of sedimentary cover and then traversed a sequence of typical Larder-Cadillac Break rock and structural sequences.
+The South Block Proterozoic sediments are fault bounded to the north by Archean lithologies that consist of a series of mafic flows and mafic intrusives separated by the Helen Lake rhyolite.
+In 2001, Globex drilled a 1,000 m drill hole in order to test the thickness of the Proterozoic Cobalt overlayer.
+The drill hole intersected a much thinner interval of approximately 50 m of Proterozoic cover than previously thought, with the bulk outcropping as a free standing ridge known as the Kekeko Hills.
+The hole then traversed a sequence of typical Larder-Cadillac Break rock and structural sequences.
 Much of these rock units are anomalous in gold.
-The South Block represents approximately 5 km of the gold localizing Larder-Cadillac Break all of which is untested.
+The South Block represents approximately 5 km of the gold localizing Larder Lake - Cadillac Break all of which is untested.
 In 2008, four additional holes confirmed the potential as demonstrated by the 2001 drill holes.

 The Central-West Blockis a major felsic complex which can be divided into five cycles characterized by numerous coalescing domes.
 Its volcanological development is related to a quiet period of low explosive activity and low rate of volcanic flow, where synvolcanic faulting, dyking, collapsing and dome growth are interposed with quiescent periods and the deposition of cherty and pyritic horizons.
 At least five of these horizons have been defined.
 They have a low metal content, but background increment suggests an enrichment pointing through the local Evain graben toward an area completely covered by unconsolidated surface material.

-It is thought that the Horne copper-gold-silver deposit (59,200,000 tons, 2.2% Cu, 0.17 oz/ton Au, 0.38 oz/ton Ag mined) and several other important mineral deposits, along with their enclosing rock units are probable equivalents to the felsic pyroclastic sequence of the Central-East Block.
-These rock units are therefore a waning stage of violent volcanism that provided good permeability and sites for replacement for subsequent hydrothermal activity.
+It is thought that the Horne copper-gold-silver deposit (59,200,000 tons at 2.2% Cu, 0.17 oz/ton Au, 0.38 oz/ton Ag mined) and several other important mineral deposits, along with their enclosing rock units are probable equivalents to the felsic pyroclastic sequence of the Central-East Block.
+These rock units are therefore a waning stage of violent volcanism that provided good permeability and sites for replacement as a result of subsequent hydrothermal activity.

-The Central-East Block ties on to the north side of the Thundermin/Alexis, lac Pelletier property and includes several gold showings and numerous gold values in relatively shallow drill holes (Abbeville Zone).
+The Central-East Block of the property ties on to the north side of the Visible Gold, lac Pelletier property which includes several gold showings and numerous gold values in relatively shallow drill holes (Abbeville Zone).

 The North Block is essentially represented by the Powell pluton.
-This synvolcanic intrusive hosts three gold deposits (Silidor, Powell Rouyn and New Marlon) and one porphyry type copper-silica deposit (Don Rouyn).
+This synvolcanic intrusive hosts three gold deposits; Silidor and New Marlon, both owned by Globex and the Power-Rouyn as well as one porphyry type copper-silica deposit (Don Rouyn).

 The south boundary of this block is marked by the Horne Fault which extends westward from the Horne and Quemont Mines and truncates the southern edge of the Powell intrusive.
-Along the south edge of the pluton, at the fault, in the area just south of Evain, an important gold zone, Pelletier North has been indicated by drilling.
+Along the south edge of the pluton, at the fault, in the area just south of Evain an important gold zone named the Pelletier North has been indicated by drilling.
 Wide zones of gold values have been indicated over a strike length of at least 350 metres.
-The zone is open to depth and along strike as is the cross cutting, northwest trending, gold bearing Peltier shear which includes the Peltier Central and Horne Fault zones.
+The zone is open to depth and along strike as is the cross cutting, northwest trending, gold bearing Pelletier shear which includes the Pelletier Central and Horne Fault zones.